Matchstic/libGitHubIssues/README.md

 ###Jailbroken Package

+Please note that *libGitHubIssues* is not yet available via a default Cydia repository, due to cirumstances beyond my control.
+This should be resolved soon.
+In the meantime, please download a copy in a .deb format from the Releases tab.

 When using *libGitHubIssues* in a jailbroken package:

 1. On your device, download and install *libGitHubIssues* from Cydia (found on the BigBoss repository).